-Derek Jarman struggled for seven years to bring his portrait of the great Renaissance painter Michelangelo Caravaggio to the screen, producing a critically acclaimed masterwork and powerful meditation on sexuality, criminality and art.
+Derek Jarman struggled for seven years to bring his portrait of the great Renaissance painter Michelangelo Caravaggio to the screen, producing a critically acclaimed masterwork and a powerful meditation on sexuality, criminality, and art.

 Derek Jarman does anachronisms better than Julie Taymor.
 The way the surrealism sneaks in the film rather than beating the audience into it the world is thrilling!
 I felt seduced into this troubling world.
 Really, the entire movie felt like it was hitting on me.
 Great movie for the lonely.

 The only possible explanation: Derek Jarman actually went to Magic Film School, where he majored in Cinematic Alchemy; this is the result of his thesis project - "The Transmutation of £450,000 Worth of Standard Elements of Film into Something Entirely Sublime".
 5 stars only because there aren't more to click.

 Interesting in the way it brings avant-garde aesthetics to a standard biopic narrative, but Jarman's need to break formula ends up going a bit too far and ends up largely meaningless.
 There are interesting ideas, virtually all of them left underdeveloped, but the film offers little to hang onto beyond those ideas.